laggery/vscode-fhir-tools/README.md

 ## Requirements

-The resource validation use the official [fhir validator](https://wiki.hl7.org/Using_the_FHIR_Validator 'Open hl7 wiki').
+The resource validation use the official [FHIR validator](https://wiki.hl7.org/Using_the_FHIR_Validator 'Open hl7 wiki').
 For this reason you must have JAVA jre installed and in your path.

 ## Known Issues